 DVD is a condition in which one eye drifts upward [See figure 1] when it is not being used.
 The eye may drift upward either frequently or infrequently.
 The amount of drifting may vary during the course of the day.
 DVD may be present in one or both eyes, and the amount of drift can be unequal between the eyes.
 Aside from the upward drift most frequently seen in DVD, outward drift or rotation of the eye can also be seen.

 Fig. 1: Left eye drifting upward behind a filter that blocks the vision out of the left eye.

 When and why does DVD occur?

 DVD is not typically seen at birth and usually becomes obvious by 2-3 years of age.
 Occurrence is highest in those with early onset strabismus (misalignment of the eyes).
 It also can occur with a poorly seeing eye.
-DVD is highly correlated with poor fusion (decreased use of the eyes binocularly).
+DVD is highly correlated with poor fusion (decreased use of the eyes together).
+Children with good fusion have less chance of developing DVD.
 DVD may also develop after eye muscle surgery for strabismus.
-Children with good fusion have less chance of developing DVD.

 Does DVD affect visual acuity?